elastic/cloud-on-k8s/docs/design/reuse_pvc_scenarios.md

-# PVC reuse behavior spec
+# Volume Management

 The aim of this document is to capture some scenarios where a pvc get orphaned and define how the “reuse pvc” mechanism must behave.
-As a preambule before we dive into the different use-cases and scenarios here are some considerations about what can lead to a disruption and a reminder about some constraints raised by storage classes.
+As a preamble before we dive into the different use-cases and scenarios here are some considerations about what can lead to a disruption and a reminder about some constraints raised by storage classes.

 ## About disruptions

-A Pod does not disappear until a person or a controller delete it or there is an unavoidable hardware or system software error.
+A Pod does not disappear until a person or the controller delete it or there is an unavoidable hardware or system software error.
-The reason why a PVCs can be abandoned by a Pod can be classified into 3 main categories :
+The reasons why a Pod can be deleted can be classified into 3 main categories :

 * There is an **external involuntary** disruption :
   * Hardware failure
   * VM instance is deleted
   * Kernel panic
-  * Eviction of a pod due to the node being out-of-resources
+  * Any runtime panic (e.g. containerd crash)
+  * Eviction is not supposed to happen because we use QoS
 * There is an **external voluntary** disruption
-  * The node hosting the Pod is drained because :
+  * The node hosting the Pod is drained because, some _(non exhaustive)_ examples are :
     * The K8S node is about to be upgraded or repaired
     * The K8S cluster is scaling down
   * The pod is manually deleted by someone (not only as an error but also because sometime a reboot can fix a problem)
-* There is a **voluntary disruption driven by the Elastic operator**, the pod is deleted by the reconciliation loop.
-  * The volume can’t be reused if :
-    * The user want a major topology change (e.g. moving a ES node from a availability zone to another one)
-    * The pod deletion is part of a “grow-and-shrink” process.
-    * User requires more capacity (e.g. CPUs) than the node can offer
-  * The volume can be reused if the spec of the cluster has been changed with something that is “compatible” with an “inline” upgrade and if resources are available on a node where the volume can be attached.
-It can be seen as something that could be done by a human operator on a bare metal infrastructure, for instance :
-    * Capacity changes (e.g. add some memory)
-    * Elasticsearch update, minor and major

 ## Storage class constraints